Can you believe that Easter is almost upon us? I love Easter. It is my favorite holiday even over Christmas.

 Finally, you glue different buttons onto the wreath to give it a colorful ‘Easter’ feel to it.
-Kids of most ages could construct or at least help with this craft.
+Kids of most ages could construct or at least help with this craft.Make this Easter craft

 28. 3D Paper Plate Basket

-So if you would like to have a unique craft option for your kids, then you might want to consider this option.
+So, if you would like to have a unique craft option for your kids, then you might want to consider this option.Make this Easter craft

 29. The Tissue Paper Easter Egg

-So you’ll just need an egg template, and then instead of coloring the egg you wad up pieces of tissue paper and glue them to the egg.
-This creates a colorful masterpiece in no time.
+You just need an egg template and then, instead of coloring the egg, you wad up pieces of tissue paper and glue them to the egg.
+This creates a colorful masterpiece in no time.Make this Easter craft

 30. Easy Easter Candy Jars

 With Easter comes candy.
-Maybe not as much as with Halloween but it can sometimes be a close second.
+Maybe not as much as with Halloween, but it can sometimes be a close second.

-So with lots of candy, comes the need for a candy jar.
+With lots of candy, comes the need for a candy jar.
 That is where this little craft comes into play.
-When you have these jars, the kids no longer have to fight over what candy belongs to who.
+When you have these jars, the kids no longer have to fight over which candy belongs to who.Make this Easter craft

 31. Pipe Cleaner Bunnies